gagdiez/hot-omni-docs/README.md

 <summary> How are tokens represented on NEAR?</summary>

-On NEAR, the `v2_1.omni.hot.tg` contract follows what is known as the [MultiToken standard](https://github.com/shipsgold/NEPs/blob/master/specs/Standards/MultiToken/Core.md).
+When depositing tokens from EVM chains two steps are performed.

+The first is depositing the tokens on what we call a `locker` contract on the native chain, and the second is to let know the Omni contract on NEAR that a deposit has been made.

-When we deposit tokens from an EVM chain, and present a proof of deposit, the Omni contract proceeds to mint a new token on the NEAR chain, which represent the deposited token.
-Particularly, tokens follow the form: `nep245:v2_1.omni.hot.tg:<chain_id>_<base58_encoded_address>` - e.g. `nep245:v2_1.omni.hot.tg:1_43mFVfjVcGGEbHurXm8UFVkHey6W` represents the USDT token on Ethereum.
+After the SDK presents the proof of deposit, the Omni contract proceeds to mint a new [MultiToken](https://github.com/shipsgold/NEPs/blob/master/specs/Standards/MultiToken/Core.md) on the NEAR chain, which represent the deposited token.
+Particularly, the minted tokens follow the form: `nep245:v2_1.omni.hot.tg:<chain_id>_<base58_encoded_address>` - e.g. `nep245:v2_1.omni.hot.tg:1_43mFVfjVcGGEbHurXm8UFVkHey6W` represents the USDT token on Ethereum.

 Immediately after the tokens are minted, they are deposited into NEAR Intents on behalf of the user, who retains full ownership and control of these assets.